andrewpey/vtland/_posts/2018-11-10-hell-or-high-water.md

     <a class="clear" href="/assets/hell-or-high-water/20181110-205254.png">
         <img src="/assets/hell-or-high-water/20181110-205254.png" style="margin-bottom: 6px" />
     </a>
-    <span class="img-alt">This is how the level from RTH3 looks like when you playing it like strategy</span>
+    <span class="img-alt">This is how the level from RTH3 looks like when you play it like strategy</span>
 </div>

 Another area where RTH3 was beneficial is explosions.
-There are not so much of them happen during the normal life of tycoon, but no way you can avoid them in RTH3.
-We received some valuable intel while destoying enemies and evironments around.
+There are not so much of them happen during the normal life of a tycoon, but no way you can avoid them in RTH3.
+We received some valuable intel while destroying  enemies and environments around.

 There was one more strong challenge - game design.
-We started to work on the RTH3 without any grand plan in mind, and through a series of quick, short interations come to pretty sutisfing result.
+We started to work on the RTH3 without any grand plan in mind, and through a series of quick, short iterations come to pretty satisfying result.

 Finally, distributing the game via itch.io allowed us to setup and test an automated build system that will be in very active use when VT comes out.